US stocks drift around their record heights as Wall Street braces for an update on inflation

 Micron Technology climbed 3% Monday after raising its forecasts for profit and revenue in the current quarter, which will end later this month.
 The maker of memory for computers said it’s benefiting from higher prices for its products.

-TKO Group Holdings climbed 8.2% after reaching a deal to distribute the full slate of its 13 marquee UFC numbered events, along with 30 “Fight Nights” on the Paramount+ streaming platform.
-Paramount Skydance's stock fell 1.6%.
+TKO Group Holdings climbed 9.1% after reaching a deal to distribute its UFC mixed martial arts matches on the Paramount+ streaming platform.
+But Paramount Skydance's stock dropped 4.1%.

-Nvidia and Advanced Micro Devices advanced after a U.S. government official confirmed that the two agreed to share 15% of their revenues from chip sales to China with the U.S. government.
-The two had said in July that Washington would allow them to resume sales of their advanced H20 and MI308 chips, which are used in artificial intelligence development, in China but didn't reveal the 15% cut.
-Nvidia added 0.2%, and AMD climbed 0.7%.
+Also on the losing side of Wall Street was C3.ai after the AI application software company warned it may report an operating loss as large as $124.9 million for its first quarter.
+CEO Thomas Siebel called the first-quarter sales results “completely unacceptable,” and its stock tumbled 26.1%.

-On the losing side of Wall Street was C3.ai after the AI application software company warned it may report an operating loss as large as $124.9 million for its first quarter.
-CEO Thomas Siebel called the first-quarter sales results “completely unacceptable,” and its stock tumbled 25%.
+The price of gold eased after Trump said he would not place tariffs on the metal.
+That followed Friday's mini-freakout in the gold market after the U.S. Customs and Border Patrol seemed to rule that some kinds of gold bars coming from Switzerland would face a tariff.
+That in turn caused a disconnect between the prices of gold trading in New York versus in London, but the market has since calmed.

 In stock markets abroad, indexes were mixed amid mostly modest movements across Europe and Asia.